How To Sell Yourself on a CV

 Creating a CV is an art in itself and selling yourself from the start is important if you want any chance of securing an interview for your desired job role.

-It is all very well sending a hiring manager a list of your skills and experience, but to really stand a chance of progressing to the interview stage, you must catch the recruiters attention straight away and give them every reason to offer you an interview.
+It is all very well sending a recruiter a list of your skills and experience, but to really stand a chance of progressing to the interview stage, you must catch the hiring manager's attention straight away and give them every reason to offer you an interview.

-It is reported on Undercover Recruiter that on average, a recruiter only spends 5-7 seconds looking at a CV before making a decision on the suitability of a candidate, so to help you out, we have listed some top ways to sell yourself on your CV.
+Industry research suggests that on average a recruiter will only look at a CV for 6-8 seconds before making a decision on the suitability of a candidate.
+To help you out and ensure that a recruiter makes it past these 8 seconds, we have listed some top ways to sell yourself on your CV, including:

 First impressions count